silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 can make lossy compression dangerous.
 It can be notoriously difficult to find the "right" level of compression which achieves a good balance between reduced size and image quality.
-Many programs take a naive approach and simply compress all images equally - which is guaranteed to result in artifacts in certain cases.
+Many programs take a naive approach and simply compress all images equally&mdash;which is guaranteed to result in artifacts in certain cases.
 Again, it comes down to computers not understanding image content as we humans do.
 It takes a human eye to determine what level of compression is correct.